Investment History: Understanding the Developments of the Past

 Investment has a long History

-The fundamental definition of an Investment History has also existed for quite a number of years.
+The fundamental definition of an investment history has also existed for quite a number of years.
 There were trade practices and investments made by ancient nations like Mesopotamia, Egypt, and Rome.
 In ancient Mesopotamia, the lending of barley and other grains at a specific kind of profit constituted the rudimentary type of investment.
 Likewise, the Romans had wealthy citizens funding public works projects, which would have functions not unlike those of public bonds and infrastructure investments.

 One of such events happened in Venice in the 14th century, where merchants would contribute money to outfit commercial endeavors.
 This system allowed for the risk exposure to be divided among many investors and therefore brought about the formation of joint stock companies which is a vertebrae to the current modern equity markets.